-HSPS caters both to students with a broad interest in the social, political and human sciences and to those primarily interested in one of the constituent subjects that it brings together, e.g. Politics and International Relations, Social Anthropology, and Sociology.
+Human, Social, and Political Sciences (HSPS) caters both to students with a broad interest in its named subjects, and to those primarily interested in one of its constituents, e.g., Politics and International Relations, Social Anthropology, and Sociology.
 The course is exceptionally diverse.
-Many undergraduates across the disciplines it encompasses choose to study a broad range of topics in their first year, before specialising as their interests develop.
+Many undergraduates choose to study a broad range of topics in their first year before specialising as their interests develop.
 However, the course is sufficiently flexible to allow you to pursue a subject in depth from the outset.

 The College has excellent facilities, including a well-stocked library.
 The Churchill Archives Centre is a wonderful resource for those interested in politics and international affairs, housing the papers of senior politicians (including Winston Churchill), civil servants, diplomats, military leaders, and scientists of the twentieth century.
 The Centre also regularly stages events and lectures of relevance to HSPS students.

 To find out about admissions, go to Apply | Undergraduates.

 Course-specific information, including the University’s typical offers and the attainment level of the University’s typical entrants, is available by selecting your course from the University’s Course List then looking at the Entry Requirements tab.
 Academic offer conditions can vary by College so if you want to apply to Churchill then check out our entries in the by-College list of entry requirements that’s available on the same tab.
 The University’s Entrance Requirements and International Entry Requirements webpages may contain guidance relevant to you too.

 To learn more about the academic profiles of Churchill entrants and our approach to setting conditional offers, see Entry Requirements | Undergraduates.